apache/apisix-dashboard/docs/deploy.md

 After successful startup, the console will output a startup success message.

-4. Without changing the configuration, access `http://127.0.0.1:8080` to use the dashboard with a frontend GUI, where the default username and password are `admin`.
+4. Without changing the configuration, visit `http://127.0.0.1:8080` to use the dashboard with GUI, where the default username and password are `admin`.

 5. Stop the Dashboard